Several positions available spanning Glacier-Ice/Ocean Interactions

 Preferred Qualifications:

-While there is some flexibility to design the post-doc's activities towards their area of expertise, a background in ice/ocean interactions, radar or seismic signal processing, and field experience in a polar environment.
+Strong background in ice/ocean interactions and field experience in a polar environment.
 We highly encourage applicants from under-tapped groups.

 Position Available:

-Start date ideally this fall, to be determined by agreement with PI.
+Start date ideally this fall, to be determined by agreement with PIs.

 Application: